Multitask Soft Option Learning: ARCHITECTURE

 Similarly, a high value of $\beta$ leads to better options but can prevent finding the extrinsic reward $r_i(s_t, a_t)$ early on in training.
 Consequently, we increase $\beta$ over the course of training, also using a linear schedule.

-\section{Architecture}
+\section{ARCHITECTURE}

 All policies and value functions share the same encoder network with two fully connected hidden layers of size 64 for the Moving Bandits environment and three hidden layers of sizes 512, 256, and 512 for the Taxi environments.
 Distral was tested with both model sizes on the Moving Bandits task to make sure that limited capacity is not the problem.
 Both models resulted in similar performance, the results shown in the paper are for the larger model.
-On swimmer the encoder model size is $1024\times256\times512$.
 Master-policies, as well as all prior- and posterior policies and value functions consist of only one layer which takes the latent embedding produced by the encoder as input.
 Furthermore, the encoder is shared across tasks, allowing for much faster training since observations can be batched together.

 Options are specified as an additional one-hot encoded input to the corresponding network that is passed through a single 128 dimensional fully connected layer and concatenated to the state embedding before the last hidden layer.
 We implement the single-column architecture of Distral as a hierarchical policy with just one option and with a modified loss function that does not include terms for the master and termination policies.
-Our implementation builds on the A2C/PPO implementation by \citet{pytorchrl}, and we use the implementation for \gls{MLSH} that is provided by the authors (\url{https://github.com/openai/mlsh}).
+Our implementation builds on the A2C/PPO implementation by, and we use the implementation for \gls{MLSH} that is provided by the authors (\url{https://github.com/openai/mlsh}).

-\section{Hyper-parameters and additional environment details}
+\section{HYPER-PARAMETERS AND ADDITIONAL ENVIRONMENT DETAILS}

 We use $2\lambda_V=\lambda_A=\lambda_P=1$ in all experiments.
 Furthermore, we train on all tasks from the task distribution, regularly resetting individual tasks by resetting the corresponding master and re-initializing the posterior policies.
 Optimizing $\beta$ for \gls{MSOL} and Distral was done over $\{0.01, 0.02, 0.04, 0.1, 0.2, 0.4\}$.
-We use $\gamma=0.95$ for Moving Bandits and Taxi and $\gamma=0.995$ for Swimmer.
+We use $\gamma=0.95$ for Moving Bandits and Taxi.

-\subsection{Moving Bandits}
+\subsection{MOVING BANDITS}

 For \gls{MLSH}, we use the original hyper-parameters \citep{frans2018meta}.
 The duration of each option is fixed to 10.
 The required warm-up duration is set to 9 and the training duration set to 1.
 We also use 30 parallel environments split between 10 tasks.
 This and the training duration are the main differences to the original paper.
 Originally, \gls{MLSH} was trained on 120 parallel environments which we were unable to do due to hardware constraints.
 Training is done over 6 million frames per task.